shreyasheel/COGS121-1/README.md

   sure you're aware of which code should go in the frontend and which should go in the backend.
 For instance, you should not use jQuery (e.g., `$.ajax()`) in your backend code.
+- Use `console.log()` in both your frontend and backend code to understand what code is executing and when; be especially aware of *asynchronous code*, since they often appear to execute out of the expected order.
 - Try to make sure all of your teammates have the same versions of Node.js and npm installed (run `node -v` and `npm -v` to check your version numbers).